quocha16/Garbage_Classifier_Web/README.md

 # Garbage Classifier using Machine Learning only

-This project is a Machine Learning implementation designed to explore computer vision techniques and apply them to the real-world problem of waste sorting.
+This project is a Machine Learning implementation designed to explore computer vision techniques and apply them to the real-world problem of waste classification.

 ## Overview